Chrome extension + responsive website: boosting eco-friendly conversions with real-time product scoring

 2. Incentives and sustainable choices

-the ecoScore website features high-spending product categories, scientific insights, and VISA sponsorship to support informed, sustainable purchasing decisions.
+The ecoScore website features high-spending product categories, scientific insights, and VISA sponsorship to support informed, sustainable purchasing decisions.

 Usability Testing